 In analyzing the data I looked for themes or patterns (and the exception to these) while coding it.
 I regarded any conceptualization that appeared more than once as a separate theme.
 To identify multiple themes in the text, I paid attention to transitions such as new paragraphs or words that indicate a shift in content.
 For example, ‘however,’ ‘nonetheless,’ ‘moreover,’ ‘thus’ and ‘yet’ etc. Multiple themes in the data were coded separately.
 I found the following themes:

-Pakistan suffers from terrorism because of ‘war on terror’, which is USA’s war.
+Pakistan suffers from terrorism because of a ‘war on terror’, which is USA’s war.
 [This theme appeared in six editorials; twice in a single editorial.]

 The U.S. is using Pakistan for its own war.
 [This theme appeared in 10editorial.]